Landshut tips

 After this entertaining lunch break, we continue our tour of St. Martin's Church and discover a magnificent Gothic side entrance, a small chapel and other memorial stones for notables and dignitaries of the city of Landshut.

-Back on the main street through the old town, we finally see a house with a particularly striking facade: the landscape house.
-The great Wittelsbach family are depicted on its front.
-From King Ludwig the Bavarian to Elector Maximilian I, everyone is represented.
-This building once served as a meeting place for the estates.
-Today, every second person who walks by pulls out their cell phone for a quick snapshot.
+Back on the main street through the old town, we finally come across a house with a particularly striking facade: the Landschaftshaus (Landscape House).
+Its front is decorated with portraits of the great Wittelsbach rulers.
+From King Ludwig the Bavarian to Elector Maximilian I, all are represented.

 On our way back to the parking lot, we pass the remains of the old city wall and a house in a small side street where the building guilds once went about their work.